awslabs/amazon-sagemaker-workshop/README.md

 # Prerequisites

-BEFORE beginning any of the workshops, please review the following and complete any actions that are required.

 ## AWS Account

-In order to complete this workshop you'll need an AWS Account with access to create AWS IAM, S3 and SageMaker resources.
+In order to complete this workshop you'll need an AWS Account and an AWS IAM user with access to create AWS IAM, Amazon S3, Amazon SageMaker, and AWS Cloud9 resources.
 The code and instructions in this workshop assume only one student is using a given AWS account at a time.
 If you try sharing an account with another student, you'll run into naming conflicts for certain resources.
 You can work around these by appending a unique suffix to the resources that fail to create due to conflicts, but the instructions do not provide details on the changes required to make this work.
+Use a personal account or create a new AWS account for this workshop rather than using an organization’s account to ensure you have full access to the necessary services and to ensure you do not leave behind any resources from the workshop.

 Some, but NOT all, of the resources you will launch as part of this workshop are eligible for the AWS free tier if your account is less than 12 months old.
 See the [AWS Free Tier page](https://aws.amazon.com/free/) for more details.
 An example of a resource that is **not** covered by the free tier is the ml.m4.xlarge notebook instance used in some workshops.
 To avoid charges for endpoints and other resources you might not need after you've finished a workshop, please refer to the [**Cleanup Guide**](./CleanupGuide).